 Nature has all the remedies.
 History has all the answers for reversing bad health.
 If you want to be well informed about health, it’s very important to first look at where the information you’re reading is coming from.
 Health magazines, Dieticians, Packaged Health Food Companies all have one common goal: increase consumption.
 It benefits them if you take more of their classes, follow more diets and eat their pre packaged kale infused meals instead of you cooking your own food or doing house work as an exercise regime.
 These people and companies make money only when you continue to remain unhealthy.
 It is and always will be as simple as that.

-When it comes to health, we lose the plot when we choose to outsource jobs that have a natural way of improving our physical and mental health, like for example: cooking and housekeeping and take on consumption as method to relax.
+When it comes to health, we lose the plot when we choose to outsource jobs that have a natural way of improving our physical and mental health, like for example: we drop cooking and housekeeping and take on consumption as method to relax.
 An increase in consumption can never equal to better health.
 We need to go back to the basics of nutrition and rely more on nature than media to help us understand health better.
 Through a little bit of research and lots of logic you can reverse your health and well being.